giselew/toctoc_comments/Documentation/Index.rst

     :Description:
         AJAX-based commenting, review, rating and sharing system (jQuery) for TYPO3 4.5 to 8.x.
+        Includes full featured AJAX Login and Sign Up, including login with Facebook or Google+ account.
      	Comments or reviews can have webpage previews, pictures and pdfs attached.
 You can use BB-Codes, emojis and smilies.
 	Userpictures include gravatar-, Facebook- or fe_users-userpictures.
 	More plugin-modes for comments are available, a user center, a recent comments list, a report bad comment form and several charts.